Yatharth2001/innsync/README.md

 innsync

-Description
+* Description:
-A clone of Airbnb built with Next.js, Tailwind CSS, and various other technologies.
+- A clone of Airbnb built with Next.js, Tailwind CSS, and various other technologies.

-Installation
+* Installation
-Prerequisites
+* Prerequisites
-Node.js
+1. Node.js
-npm or yarn
+2. npm or yarn

-Features
+*Features
-User authentication with Clerk
+1. User authentication with Clerk
-Property listings and bookings
+2. Property listings and bookings
-Reviews and ratings
+3. Reviews and ratings
-Admin dashboard with statistics
+4. Admin dashboard with statistics
-Stripe integration for payments
+5. Stripe integration for payments